cbortoluzzi/ROHs/README.md

 I recommend reviewing the XML report generated in Step 1 to assess the quality of your data.
 This report can help you decide if any parameters need adjusting.
 For example, a default genotype quality of 20 may be too low or too high for your specific dataset, and tweaking it could improve your variant filtering.

-**Important**: the script fill also filter variants if their read depth is above 2 x the average genome-wide coverage.
+**Important**: the script also filters variants if their read depth is above 2 x the average genome-wide coverage.
 If you want to allow for a higher maximum read depth, you will need to manually change the script at line 33.

 ## Help